andreasbm/readme/README.md

 {
   "description": "Generate beautiful best-practice and easy-to-maintain README files", "readme": {
     "text": "Use this readme generator to easily generate beautiful readme's like this one!
-Simply extend your <code>package.json</code> and create a readme blueprint."
+Simply extend your <code>package.json</code> and create a readme blueprint.
+On Github, the README file is like the landing page of your website because it is the first thing visitors see.
+You want to make a good first impression.", }
-  }
 }
 ```